Giuseppe Samo

 PhD Dissertation

-Samo G. 2018, A Criterial approach to the Cartography of V2, PhD dissertation, University of Geneva. https://archive-ouverte.unige.ch/unige:108925
+Samo G. 2018, A Criterial approach to the Cartography of V2, PhD dissertation, University of Geneva. https://archive-ouverte.unige.ch/unige:108925 (listed as 2 in the publication)

 Editor